DanielCiccC/DanielCiccC.github.io/FINM3407/notes/tutorial5.md

 - Why the lense of behaviour finance is important

 #### Body
-- How can Rudy Wong add value to his clients DONE
+- How can Rudy Wong add value to his clients
-- What kind of value is Rudy Wong adding DONE
+- What kind of value is Rudy Wong adding
 - Contents - need to advise bob and Jackie
 - What type of behavioural biases they are exhibiting
   - What type of behavioural finance does this fall under